bluematador/bluematador-metrics-client-js/README.md

 ### InitWithPrefix
 `initWithPrefix(prefix)`
    * `prefix:` The `prefix` parameter is a string that will be prepended to the name of every metric you send.
+Cannot contain ':' or '|'

 ```
 const blueMatador = require('blue-matador-metric-client');